forem/forem/docs/backend/fastly.md

 Safe params on Fastly are updated automatically when a production deploy goes out unless this key is not set (i.e. you don't have a similar custom VCL setup).

-We do this by executing `bin/rails fastly:update_whitelisted_params` in our `release-tasks.sh` script.
+We do this by executing `bin/rails fastly:update_safe_params` in our `release-tasks.sh` script.